 - individual, (acknowledges complex individual differences)

-Way more than talk therapy, Whole Human Therapy works with how YOU are made, gets to the core, and sends you out with new skills and tools chosen specifically for you and how you move in the world.
-Change can happen immediately… meaning, yes, things can shift for you in the first session.
+Much more than talk therapy, Whole Human Therapy works with how YOU are made, gets to the core, and sends you out with new skills and tools chosen specifically for you.
+Change can happen rapidly… meaning, yes, things can shift for you in the first session.

 The objective of WHaT Therapy is to get you the relief you want NOW, provide memorable concepts that make your growth possible, measurable, and real, while equipping you with lasting skills for life’s challenges now and well into your future.

 Good relationship (including the relationship to self) equates to good life.
-The end-goal of WHaT Therapy is for clients to leave here set for “the best of life for the rest of life,” equipped for healthy relationships in every realm.
+The end-goal of WHaT Therapy is for clients to leave equipped for healthy relationships in every realm.